an experience worth printing about at Print Hall

 I've had Print Hall on my wishlist since it opened a year or so ago.
 While I've been in for drinks, and also dined upstairs at the Apple Daily, I kept dinner at Print Hall for a special occasion.
 So when my partner Jeremy's birthday rolled round, I was all too pleased to inform him I had booked dinner at this restored newspaper house.

 Situated in Brookfield Place on St George's Terrace, this bar slash restaurant has become an institution to the after work business crowd and can often be considered by some as 'yuppie'.
 But on a Saturday night it seems to be transformed, with intimate tables of diners leaning in over bowls of Jerry Fraser's famous shucked oysters.
 It's pretty needless to say, I was excited for what our night would bring.

-Freshly shucked oysters
+Freshly shucked oysters and cheese dip

 We arrived for our booking at 7pm, making our way immediately to the back dining area which I could see already was only lit by the dimmest of softened lights and a single candle on each table.
 The decor is beautiful - white, pine and a lot of glasswear.
 It's opulent without trying too hard, and has a real freshness to its aesthetics.